asweigart/oscarsturtle/README.md

 # oscarsturtle

-Turtle.py code that draws the impossible shapes of artist Oscar Reutersvärd.
+Oscar's Turtle is a set of turtle.py programs that draw the impossible shapes of artist Oscar Reutersvärd.